getlago/lago-docs/docs/guide/02_self-hosting/tracking.md

 In the case you need to remove it, we've created a very easy process to opt out.
 In the environment variables, by passing the field `LAGO_DISABLE_SEGMENT` to `true`, you prevent the entire tracking logic to run in your application.

-## Detail of metrics collected by Lago
+## Detail of events collected by Lago
 This event flow enables Lago to understand the full activation flow, from the registration to the first invoice generated.

 - `organization_registered`: when you create your organization by signing up to Lago